New York State Idling Regulation (6 NYCRR 217-3)

 The goal of the NYS Clean Diesel Grant Program (NYSCDGP) is to improve local air quality by reducing harmful diesel exhaust emissions.
 These harmful diesel exhaust emissions come from:

-- older trucks
+- older trucks and buses

 - locomotives